English

 Hydroxypropylmethylcellulose: a substance derived from wood used for a plant-based capsule shell.

-Iron oxide: yellow, red, or black colourant.
-Naturally occurs as a mineral in rocks, artificially made from iron powder.
+Iron Oxide: yellow, red, or black dye.
+Naturally occurs as a mineral in rock, artificially made from iron powder.

-Gellan gum: polysaccharide (carbohydrate) from starch, used as a thickener, emulsifier, and stabiliser.
+Gellan Gum: polysaccharide (carbohydrate) from starch, used as a thickening agent, emulsifier, and stabiliser.

 Glycerine: humectant, often used in softgels.

-Magnesium stearate: magnesium salt of stearic acid.
-Used as an anti-caking agent, emulsifier, and glazing agent.
+Magnesium Stearate: magnesium salt of stearic acid.
+Used as an anti-caking agent, emulsifier, and glaze agent.

-Cellulose: naturally occurring as fibre in all plants and extracted from them.
-Mainly used to firm products, add volume, prevent clumping, as dietary fibre, and to mix fat and water.
+Cellulose: naturally occurs as a fibre in all plants and is also extracted from them.
+It is primarily used to firm up products, add volume, prevent clumping, as a dietary fibre, and to mix fat and water.

 Pullulan: derived from starch, a polysaccharide (carbohydrate), used in plant-based capsule shells

-Stearic acid: fatty acid used as a thickener, emulsifier, or glazing agent
+Stearic Acid: fatty acid used as a thickening agent, emulsifier, or glaze agent

 Author: Myrthe Woest